embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 but when using the CLI there is an easier and cleaner approach: instead of modifying any files, we can override them directly from the command line using `--build-property`.

-This keeps your setup clean and allows you to change the settings for a specific build only.
+This allows you to change the settings for a specific build only.

 For example:

 ```
 arduino-cli compile --fqbn arduino:renesas_uno:unor4wifi \
-  --verbose \
   --build-property build.extra_flags="-DBLINK_FREQUENCY=100" \
-  --build-property compiler.cpp.extra_flags="-pedantic -Werror"
+  --build-property compiler.cpp.extra_flags="-pedantic -Werror" \
+  --verbose
 ```

 ## Writing a simple Makefile
 As our build command becomes longer, it becomes harder to remember and type correctly each time.
-To make it easier, we can wrap these commands inside a script that lives in the root directory of the project.
+To make it easier, we can wrap these commands inside a script.
 This could be a bash script, but an even better option is a Makefile.
 Creating a Makefile for our Arduino project is very simple.

-At the top of the Makefile, we define a few variables such as `FQBN` and `PORT`.
+At the top of the Makefile, we define a few default variables such as `FQBN` and `PORT`.
-These values are hardcoded for simplicity, feel free to change them to match your board and serial port.
+The default values will be used unless you override them in Makefile call.

 ```
-# FQBN for your board (change if needed)
+# FQBN for your board (can be overriden)
-FQBN := arduino:renesas_uno:unor4wifi
+FQBN ?= arduino:renesas_uno:unor4wifi

-# Serial port (change if needed)
+# Serial port (can be overriden)
-PORT := /dev/ttyACM0
+PORT ?= /dev/ttyACM0

 # Build dirs
 BUILD_DEBUG := build/debug